Paul de Man

-Early life
+Early life and education

 Paul de Man was born to a family of artisans of nineteenth-century Belgium and by the time of his birth, his family was prominent among the new bourgeoisie in Antwerp.
 He was the son of Robert de Man, a manufacturer and Magdalena de Braey.
 His maternal great-grandfather was the noted Flemish poet Jan Van Beers, and the family spoke French at home.
 His uncle Henri de Man (Dutch: Hendrik) was a famous socialist theorist and politician, who became a Nazi-collaborator during World War II.
 He played an important part in the decisions made by De Man during the Nazi occupation of Belgium.
 Paul's father, Robert ("Bob") de Man, was a moderately successful businessman whose firm manufactured X-ray equipment.
 De Man's father and his mother, Madeleine, who were first cousins, married over the family's opposition.
 The marriage proved unhappy.

 De Man's early life was difficult and shadowed by tragedy.
 His mother Madeleine's first pregnancy with her oldest son Hendrik ("Rik," b.
 1915) coincided with the intense German bombings of World War I and strained her physical and mental health.
 The stillbirth of a daughter two years later pushed her into intermittent but lifelong suicidal depression.
 She was psychologically fragile and had to be watched.
 The family walked on eggshells and "Bob" de Man found solace with other women.
 In contrast to Rik, who was backward and a failure in school, Paul dealt with his difficult home life by becoming a brilliant student and accomplished athlete.
 He was enrolled in the Dutch-speaking cohort of boys admitted to the prestigious and highly competitive Royal Athenaeum of Antwerp.
 There, he followed his father's career path in choosing to study science and engineering, consistently receiving top marks in all subjects and graduating at the top of his class.
 He took no courses in literature or philosophy but developed a strong extracurricular interest in both as well as in religious mysticism.
 In 1936, his brother Rik de Man was killed at the age of 21 when his bicycle was struck by a train at a railroad crossing.
 The following year, it was Paul, then seventeen, who discovered the body of their mother, who had hanged herself a month before the anniversary of Rik's death.